 How do I find this magical pane?

-The Domain Usage pane is accessed by using the Domains view for your geodatabase.
-This can be accessed using the Catalog pane to reference the geodatabase, or you can open the Domains view from the Contents pane using layers in your map.
+The Domain Usage pane is accessed by opening the Domains view for your geodatabase.
+This can be accessed using the right-click Design > Domains context menu for datasets from the Catalog pane, or from the Contents pane using layers in your map.
 With the Domains view open, you have a Domains tab on the ribbon.
 You’ll see a button labeled Domain Usage in the Changes group.
 Click this … and voila, the pane opens!

 - Results grid